 ABF’S CSR REPORT

 As a subsidiary of Associated British Foods plc (ABF), Primark’s ethical trade and environmental sustainability work is reported on in ABF’s annual Corporate Responsibility Report.
 The report includes updates on a number of corporate responsibility activities and strategic business objectives regarding ethical trade and environmental sustainability, including the progress being made by Primark’s Ethical Trade and Environmental Sustainability Team.

 Visit ABF’s website to access the ABF Corporate Responsibility Report.

 We signed the Greenpeace Detox commitment in 2014 undertaking to eliminate certain chemicals from our global supply chain by 2020.
 As part of this commitment we have increased the public availability of our restricted substance list and audit process.
 We also report annually on our progress on chemical management.

 In the list below, you can see our reports to Greenpeace year on year.

-You can view the latest report on our performance by clicking on the following link:
+You can view the latest report on our performance by clicking on the following links:

 We respond to requests from NGOs and other stakeholders to demonstrate how we are meeting our commitments and addressing specific issues.
-These include the Business and Human Rights Resource Center (BHRRC) and KnowTheChain.
+These include the Business and Human Rights Resource Centre (BHRRC) and KnowTheChain.